adabay/utilities-buildkite-plugin/README.md

 ## Scripts
 - `composer-install` - Runs the `composer install` command with production settings

-- `npm install` - Runs the `npm ci` command with production settings
+- `npm-install` - Runs the `npm ci` command with production settings